Motifff/Designer_Round_Table/data/ProjectPresentation/videoScript.md

 *[Split screen showing Sarah's worried expression and her thoughts]*

 NARRATOR: "While the task seems straightforward, Sarah knows she needs to consider multiple perspectives and stakeholders.
-But where to start?"
+But where to start?" maybe add sarah tried some existing AI tools but failed to get insightful ideas

 ## Scene 4: Discovering the Solution
 *[Screen showing the application interface]*